Daedalic Entertainment share new ‘The Lord of the Rings: Gollum’ details

-The Lord Of The Rings: Gollum is expected to arrive next year and Daedalic Entertainment has shared a new trailer and details about the project.
+Daedalic Entertainment has released a new trailer for The Lord Of The Rings: Gollum and shared detail about the upcoming project.

-A new cinematic trailer has released, and while it doesn’t delve into many new details, the footage sets the tone for the game and showcases Gollum skulking through a cave before approaching the foreboding Mordor.
+The new cinematic trailer sets the tone for the game and showcases Gollum skulking through a cave before approaching the foreboding Mordor, although doesn’t delve into many new details.

 Check out the new trailer below: